 Abraham Jiménez Enoa

 I have been living in Barcelona for four years and five months, an ocean away from my home, against my will.
-And I cannot return to Havana, where my family lives: my sick father, my mother, my two sisters, my three nephews —I don't know one because he was born when I was already in exile—, my grandmother —octogenarian, who is living her last years— and my uncles.
-My five-year-old son remembers the country through what his mother and I tell him.
+And I cannot return to Havana, where my family lives: my sick father, my mother, my two sisters, my three nephews —I don’t know one because he was born when I was already in exile—, my grandmother —an octogenarian, who is living her final years—, and my uncles.
+My five-year-old son remembers the country from what his mother and I tell him.
 He left the island at a year and a half old.
-This circumstance is the fault of the Cuban government, which in 2022 made me choose: prison or exile.
+This circumstance is the fault of the Cuban government, which in 2022 forced me to choose: prison or exile.

 Cargando